atinyshrimp/Tourism_App/README.md

 ### Retrieval of Firebase data in Android Studio

 After both the Firebase realtime database and the cloud storage were set, I needed to retrieve the data stored in those from Android Studio.
 To do so, I used Firebase functions such as "setValue()" to modify, "removeValue()" to delete or simply "value" to retrieve the data.
-The main issue was really understanding all that had already been done in the activities and the fragments to be able to retrieve the data appropriately.
-The structure of the database being well-thought, it was fairly easy to retrieve the data.
 I took care of the retrieval of the Lieu data for the Details and Home fragment.
 I also took care of the retrieval of all the pictures for Home and Details : picture of the place, of the categories, of the transports, ...

 ### Liked and visited places tab